 APS IH / June 2012

-APS and HHSC Guardianship Services work jointly in emergency situations to take immediate action to protect APS clients.
-Emergency situations sometimes necessitate a referral to HHSC Guardianship Services before all of the steps required for a standard referral can be completed.
+APS and HHSC Office of Guardianship Services (OGS) work jointly in emergency situations to take immediate action to protect APS clients.
+Emergency situations sometimes necessitate a referral to HHSC OGS before all of the steps required for a standard referral can be completed.

 APS is authorized to petition the court twice for a Motion for Extension of Emergency Order for Protective Services to extend the Emergency Order for Protective Services up to 60 days so that adequate and appropriate arrangements to protect the client can be made.